Transgender Model Isis King To Caitlyn Jenner: ‘We Do Not Need You To Save Us’

 During the recent election, Caitlyn Jenner continued to side with the Republicans even though it was the first time since her transition that she got to vote for a president.
 Initially, Jenner backed Ted Cruz despite a very conservative platform that offered the opposite of support for the LGBT community.

 When Cruz bowed out of the race and it came down to Hillary Clinton vs. Donald Trump, Caitlyn Jenner sided with Trump and stayed true to her Republican leanings.
-She continued to tout the Republican values as far as business was concerned, ignoring the fact that they weren’t supportive of her new lifestyle.
+She continued to tout the Republican values as far as business was concerned, ignoring the fact that they weren’t supportive of LGBT people in general.
 Apparently, Caitlyn believed she could be the bridge between conservatives and the transgender community but recently, she learned that was not the case.

 Repost: When no retouching is involved and the photo is still giving LIFE???? #Model ???? :@msisisking #Photography ????: @beartphotos #MUA ????: @makeupbyyukina #HairStylist ????: @yuichi0503 #StyledByMcKay #StyledByMoi #Top @avnah #PencilSkirt @MaggieBarryFashion #Belt @lamaisondefashions #Necklace @FairchildBaldwin #ANTM #TopModel #Strut #Oxygen #Fashion #PhotoShoot #FashionPhotogtaphy #Editorial #Spring #Summer #Apparel #Accessories #Leather #Neoprene #AnimalPrint #Style #Stylist #Instafashion #DTLA #OnLocation